 What to Know Before Applying for an Auto Loan

 Check your credit: Knowing your credit score before you apply can give you a clearer idea of what rates you can expect to pay.
 There are many free options for checking your credit score, and some credit cards offer free monthly credit checks.
+Alternatively read our guide on services that offer the Best Credit Report.
+You can still get an auto loan with bad credit, but you will be paying a higher premium for it.

-Get Preapproved: Getting preapproved for a loan gives you an advantage when shopping for cars.
+Get pre-approved: Getting preapproved for a loan gives you an advantage when shopping for cars.
 By knowing how much you can afford, you’ll be better positioned to negotiate with dealers.

-Come Prepared: To apply for an auto loan, you’ll need to provide the lender with the necessary documents.
+Come prepared: To apply for an auto loan, you’ll need to provide the lender with the necessary documents.
 Most want to see proof of income, credit and banking history, proof of residence and proof of insurance.
-Getting a loan through your current bank or credit union makes this step is much easier, since they will have much of this information on hand.
+Getting a loan through your current bank or credit union makes this step much easier, since they will have much of this information on hand.

-Use Dealers as a Last Resort: Dealers may sometimes be your only option, especially if you have poor credit.
+Use dealers as a last resort: Dealers may sometimes be your only option, especially if you have poor credit.
 But always try and find financing through a bank or credit union because you’ll usually get a lower rate.
 Dealers also tend to add markups to the interest rates, so you’ll end up paying more if you get a loan through a dealership.